 12. Brown long-eared

-The discovery of Barbastelle bat and Bechsteins bat, both woodland specialists, in Kings Wood remains a distinct possibility.
+Barbastelle and Bechstein's bats, both woodland specialists, have been found recently in Congresbury.
 The Grey Long-eared bat has also been found in North Somerset but not locally at present.
 A ‘new’ species, the Alcathoe bat, was confirmed in the UK in 2009 and its presence in North Somerset may be a matter of time.

 YACWAG monitors local planning applications.
 Many bat roosts and habitats have been lost to housing development within our area but we now comment on most damaging planning applications and raise awareness of the needs of bats.
 We also notify roosts and habitats and have put up hibernation boxes.